 Cards of various kinds quickly pile up in our wallets these days, making them thick and uncomfortable to carry around.

-Fuze Card provides a possible solution to this problem, so we’ve looked at how it works, its pros and cons and whether it’s worth the money it costs.
+Fuze Card provides a possible solution to this problem, so we’ve looked at how it works, its pros and cons and whether it’s worth the cost.

 What is Fuze Card?

 Fuze Card is a programmable smart card, meaning it’s more a device than an actual card.
 Think of it as a bit like a smartphone or an ebook reader, but for banking.